-Incidences of TBE in the total and unvaccinated population in Austria from 2010 to 2023 are shown in Figure 1.
+Incidences of TBE in the total and unvaccinated population in Austria from 2010 to 2022 are shown in Figure 1.
 Strong annual fluctuations are a characteristic feature of the epidemiology of TBE in Austria, indicating a complex interplay of factors that control viral transmission dynamics in natural hosts and human risk exposure.
 The age distribution of TBE incidences in Austria is strongly shifted towards older people2 and reveals a peak in the population 41 to 80 years of age (Figure 2).
-In addition to virus transmission by tick bites, alimentary infections through the consumption of infected goat cheese have been documented.^{3,4} TBE viruses isolated in Austria from ticks and humans were shown through molecular analyses to be members of the European subtype of TBEV (TBEV-Eu)5 (and Gerhard Dobler, personal communication; Stephan W. Aberle and Jeremy V. Camp, unpublished results).
+In addition to virus transmission by tick bites, alimentary infections through the consumption of infected goat cheese have been documented.3 TBE viruses isolated in Austria from ticks and humans were shown through molecular analyses to be members of the European subtype of TBEV (TBEV-Eu)4 [Gerhard Dobler, personal communication].

-Mapping of the most likely sites of human infections has been performed by the National Reference Laboratory since 1972 through the use of questionnaires sent to hospitalized TBE patients with confirmed laboratory diagnosis.
-These data are shown in Figure 3.
-Although many of the most affected regions remained constant throughout the observation period, new endemic zones - especially in previously unaffected alpine regions in western Austria -
+Mapping of the most likely sites of human infection has been performed by the National Reference Laboratory since 1972 through the use of questionnaires sent to TBE patients with confirmed laboratory diagnosis.5 These data are shown in Figure 3.